and the earth is flat.

 to the sugar problem will be to change their diet -

-because they ate poorly - while for others it will be
+because they ate poorly - while for others it will

-had serious relationship problems, for example.
-That’s
+they had serious relationship problems, for example.

-work.
+'therefore' doesn’t work.
 It just depends on where

 the stress comes from.
 This is why it’s so important

 Uncover the Source.